kpannoni/sem-mitos/README.md

 ### Wild-type mitochondria across CA2 layers

-- There is considerable morphological heterogeneity across dendritic layers of CA2.
+- There is considerable morphological heterogeneity of mitochondria across dendritic layers of CA2.
 - Mitochondria are larger, longer and more numerous in the distal dendrites (SLM) than the proximal dendrites (SR) of CA2.

 ### Comparing mitochondria in MCU cKO (cKO) to control (CTL)